catseye/Xoomonk/README.markdown

     }
     g := perimeter* & { x := 13 y := 6 }
     print g.result

+Xoomonk 0.1 had slightly more sophisticated semantics for unsaturated stores.
+(TODO: describe them here.)  `$` was an prefix operator rather than a Special Name, but having `$` refer to a global namespace was both simpler and allowed the Special Name `^` for accessing the lexically enclosing store to be removed.

 Xoomonk, as a project, is also an experiment in _test-driven language design_.
 As you can see, I've described the language with a series of